About Me

 Supreme Court of Queensland

-Kay v Chief Executive of Queensland Corrective Services [2024] QSC 167
+Kay v Chief Executive of Queensland Corrective Services [2024] QSC 167 (with M Black)

 Johnston & Ors v Carroll (Commissioner of the Queensland Police Service) & Anor; Witthahn & Ors v Wakefield (Chief Executive of Hospital and Health Services and Director General of Queensland Health); Sutton & Ors..
 [2024] QSC 2 (27 February 2024) (In Proceeding Number 12168 of 2021 Sutton & Ors) (led by D O’Gorman SC)